lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 59 In or out.md

 As the neighbours complained/kəmˈpleɪn/ of the noise, my husband spent weeks training him to press his paw/pɔː/ on the latch to let himself in.
 - complex sentence:
   - subordinate clause:
-    - as the neighbours complained of the noise [adverbial of time]
+    - as the neighbours complained of the noise [time adverbial]
       - as + clause
       - the neighbours complained of the noise
         - the neighbours [subject]